friedrith/pm2-deployer/README.md

 $ cd pm2-deployer
 $ cp examples/config.yaml config.yaml

-# update the file config.yaml in order to define all apps
+# update the file config.yaml in order to define all apps (config.yaml is a pm2 config file with little improvements).

 cd ../